 Sunday, September 12, 2021 is National Grandparents Day!

-Celebrated the first Sunday after Labor Day – Grandparents Day can be a time to remember and/or spend some time with a little bit of your family’s history.
+This special day is a great time to remember and/or spend some time with a little bit of your family history.

 “So many of these people are shut up and neglected, even though they have grandchildren living,” Marian later said.
 “I thought maybe if we had a Grandparents Day, some [residents] would get the love and attention they need so badly.”Grandparenteffect.com